 DeepAR is a probabilistic forecasting model with autoregressive recurrent networks.
 DeepAR provides accurate forecasting, especially for large datasets with many related time series.
-Jiang et al. [106] proposed an optimized DeepAR model using the Sparrow Search Algorithm for atmospheric PM2.5 prediction, demonstrating improved forecasting accuracy in both interval and point predictions.
-Dong et al. [107] introduced a real-time wireless monitoring system and employed the DeepAR model for deformation prediction of unstable slopes, showing good safety control ability and prediction accuracy.
-Jeon & Seong [108] modified the DeepAR model to address the intermittent and irregular characteristics of sales demand, achieving robust and stable predictions in time series forecasting.
-Consoli et al. [71] used economic news within a DeepAR framework to forecast the Italian 10-year interest rate spread, showing that a deep learning network outperforms classical methods.
-Park et al. [109] investigated DeepAR models for probabilistic forecasting of photovoltaic generations, evaluating the tightness of the prediction interval with normalized residues.
+Jiang et al. [115] proposed an optimized DeepAR model using the Sparrow Search Algorithm for atmospheric PM2.5 prediction, demonstrating improved forecasting accuracy in both interval and point predictions.
+Dong et al. [116] introduced a real-time wireless monitoring system and employed the DeepAR model for deformation prediction of unstable slopes, showing good safety control ability and prediction accuracy.
+Jeon & Seong [117] modified the DeepAR model to address the intermittent and irregular characteristics of sales demand, achieving robust and stable predictions in time series forecasting.
+Consoli et al. [77] used economic news within a DeepAR framework to forecast the Italian 10-year interest rate spread, showing that a deep learning network outperforms classical methods.
+Park et al. [118] investigated DeepAR models for probabilistic forecasting of photovoltaic generations, evaluating the tightness of the prediction interval with normalized residues.

-Shen et al. [110] proposed DeepARMA, an LSTM-based model derived from DeepAR, addressing weaknesses in rolling window size determination and noise neglect.
-Li et al. [111] built a model based on deep neural networks, combining convolutional and recurrent networks for multivariate time series analysis, including an autoregressive network.
-Gouttes et al. [112] proposed a method for probabilistic time series forecasting, combining an autoregressive recurrent neural network with Implicit Quantile Networks.
+Shen et al. [119] proposed DeepARMA, an LSTM-based model derived from DeepAR, addressing weaknesses in rolling window size determination and noise neglect.
+Li et al. [120] built a model based on deep neural networks combining convolutional, recurrent and autoregressive networks.
+Gouttes et al. [121] proposed a method for probabilistic time series forecasting, combining an autoregressive recurrent neural network with Implicit Quantile Networks [122].

-Prophet, developed by Facebook, is designed for forecasting with daily observations that display patterns on different time scales.
+Prophet, developed by Facebook [123], is designed for forecasting with daily observations that display patterns on different time scales.
 It is particularly effective for handling outliers, missing data, and seasonal effects.
-Chuwang & Chen [113] employed the Box-Jenkins time series with the Facebook Prophet algorithm for forecasting daily and weekly passenger demand for urban rail transit stations, demonstrating better computational forecasting performance accuracy.
-Toharudin et al. [114] employed LSTM and Facebook Prophet models in air temperature forecasting, highlighting the performance of Prophet in managing complex data series.
+Chuwang & Chen [124] employed the Box-Jenkins time series with the Facebook Prophet algorithm for forecasting daily and weekly passenger demand for urban rail transit stations, demonstrating better computational forecasting performance.
+Toharudin et al. [125] employed LSTM and Facebook Prophet models in air temperature forecasting, highlighting the performance of Prophet in managing complex data series.

-Saiktishna et al. [115] analyzed stock market trends using FB Prophet, noting its improved performance and accuracy in prediction.
-Huang [116] utilized Facebook Prophet with macroeconomic regressors for forecasting stock prices, demonstrating its superiority in prediction accuracy compared to other models.
-Mahmud [117] predicted and analyzed COVID-19 daily cases in Bangladesh using the Facebook Prophet Model, demonstrating its capability in handling complex data series.
-Mphale et al. [118] proposed the Facebook-Prophet model for forecasting COVID-19 mortality in the SADC region, highlighting its effectiveness in prediction.
-Suresh et al. [119] conducted historical analysis and forecasting of the stock market using the FB Prophet model, emphasizing its improved performance in forecasting.
+Saiktishna et al. [126] analyzed stock market trends using FB Prophet, noting its improved performance and accuracy in prediction.
+Huang [127] utilized Facebook Prophet with macroeconomic regressors for forecasting stock prices, demonstrating its superiority in prediction accuracy compared to other models.
+Mahmud [128] predicted and analyzed COVID-19 daily cases in Bangladesh using the Facebook Prophet Model, demonstrating its capability in handling complex data series.
+Mphale et al. [129] proposed Prophet for forecasting COVID-19 mortality, highlighting its effectiveness in prediction.
+Suresh et al. [130] conducted historical analysis and forecasting of the stock market using Prophet.

 Vector Autoregression (VAR) is an extension of the AR model that captures the linear interdependencies among multiple time series.
 VAR models are widely used in econometrics.
-Lu [120] discusses the application of VAR in analyzing the dynamics among geographic processes and for spatial autoregressive modeling, providing an example of US population dynamics between 1910 and 1990.
-Myers et al. [121] use VAR methods to analyze the contribution of supply, demand, and policy shocks to fluctuations in the Australian wool market, comparing VAR procedures with conventional models.
-Alvarez-De-Toledo et al. [122] offer an approximation between econometric techniques and system dynamics methodology, showing how to simulate an SVAR model.
-McCracken et al. [123] assess forecasts from a mixed-frequency VAR to obtain intra-quarter forecasts of output growth as new information becomes available.
-Kilian & Lütkepohl [124] review the structural VAR approach in econometrics, contrasting it with other methodologies and highlighting its application in macroeconomics and finance.
+Lu [131] discusses the application of VAR in analyzing the dynamics among geographic processes and for spatial autoregressive modeling.
+Myers et al. [132] used VAR methods to analyze the contribution of supply, demand, and policy shocks to fluctuations in the Australian wool market.
+Alvarez-De-Toledo et al. [133] offer an approximation between econometric techniques and system dynamics methodology, showing how to simulate a Structural VAR (SVAR) model.
+McCracken et al. [134] assess forecasts from a mixed-frequency VAR to obtain intra-quarter forecasts of output growth as new information becomes available.
+Kilian & Lütkepohl [135] review the SVAR approach in econometrics, contrasting it with other methodologies and highlighting its application in macroeconomics and finance.

-3.5.
+3.4.
 Hybrid Methods